dkhenry/rethinkjava/README.md

 ```

-Then in your dependencides section add the following
+Then in your dependencies section add the following
 ```xml
 <dependency>
     <groupId>com.dkhenry</groupId>